Advanced Standing Examinations (ASE)

 - Fill out the ASE petition form

-- Obtain advisor’s signature
+- Obtain advisor’s signature (NOT instructor in charge).

 For Incoming First-Year and Transfer Students